 – cannot manage ANY configuration settings between Stores

-You can do almost everything from the reporting and orders to the customer base and checkout configurations
+You can do almost everything from the reporting and orders to the customer base and checkout configurations.

-Benefits of multiple hierarchies
+Benefits of multiple Magento hierarchy

-This Magento store hierarchy is highly extensible, flexible and user- friendly so that it can support the dynamic needs of ecommerce business.
+This Magento hierarchy is highly extensible, flexible and user- friendly so that it can support the dynamic needs of ecommerce business.
 It is easy for store owners to manage and grow business through a system of stores under only one Magento installation with one single admin panel.

 – Customer experience will be improved.
 Customers will find easy to access your sites with such a clear structure.